Coat of arms of Romania: History

 After 1948, the Communist authorities changed both the flag and the coat of arms.
 The coat of arms was rather an emblem, faithful to the Communist pattern: a landscape (depicting a rising sun, a tractor and an oil drill) surrounded by stocks of wheat tied together with a cloth in the colors of the national flag.
-Until 1989, there were four variants, the first being changed shortly after 1948 (the proclamation of the republic), again changed in 1952 (a red star was added), and finally in 1966, when Romania ceased to be a People's Republic and became a Socialist Republic.
+Until 1989, there were four variants, the first being changed shortly after 1948 (the proclamation of the republic), again changed in 1952 (a red star was added), and finally in 1965, when Romania ceased to be a People's Republic and became a Socialist Republic.

 Immediately after the 1989 Revolution, the idea came up of giving Romania a new, representative coat of arms.
 In fact, the very symbol of the Revolution was the flag with a hole in its middle where the communist coat of arms had been cut out.

 The heraldic commission set up to design a new coat of arms for Romania worked intensely, subjecting to the Parliament two final designs which were then combined.
 What emerged is the current design adopted by the two chambers of the Romanian Parliament in their joint session on September 10, 1992.

-In April 2016, deputies of the Judiciary Committee endorsed a bill voted previously by the Senate that returns the crown on the head of the eagle and mandates the public authorities to replace the existing emblems and seals to those provided by law until 31 December 2018 (to mark the centenary of the Union of Transylvania with Romania on 1 December 1918).
+In April 2016, deputies of the Judiciary Committee endorsed a bill voted previously by the Senate that returns the crown on the head of the eagle and mandates the public authorities to replace the existing emblems and seals to those provided by law no later than 31 December 2018 (to mark the centenary of the Union of Transylvania with Romania on 1 December 1918).
 The bill was adopted by the Chamber of Deputies on 8 June 2016 and promulgated by President Klaus Iohannis on 11 July 2016.

 Description

-The shield surmounting the eagle is divided into five fields, one for each historical province of Romania with its traditional symbol:
+The shield surmounting the eagle is divided into five fields, one for each historical province with its traditional symbol: